ondrocks/zodiacpress/readme.txt

 = Why is the birth report not working? =

 Please do the <a href="https://cosmicplugins.com/docs/pre-support-self-check/">Pre-Support Self-Check</a> to solve common issues.
 You can also browse these [troubleshooting articles](https://cosmicplugins.com/docs/category/zodiacpress/troubleshooting/ "Troubleshooting ZodiacPress").

+= Why must I create a GeoNames account? =

+When your visitor enters a birth city into the report form, the plugin will get the latitude/longitude coordinates of that birth city from GeoNames.
+GeoNames provides this as "web service."
+GeoNames requires you to have an account on their site in order to use their web service.

 = How can I set the house system to be used for the "Planets in Houses" section of the report? =